Marciustech/Marciustech/README.md

 <h2 align="center" style="font-family: 'Courier New', monospace">About Me</h2>
 <p align="center">
-  I do some coding and I like to read Wuxia novels
+  I do some software so good it's a secret, I mostly code in <a href="https://ziglang.org/learn/overview/">Zig</a> and I like to read Wuxia novels and old books
 </p>

 <p align="center" style="font-family: 'Courier New', monospace">